avielfedida/Code-Highlighter/README.md

 </textarea>
 ```

- if you load your `code-highlighter.min.js` into the `index.html` and `index.html` is located .

 ## Notes

-> Spend 5min reading the following notes and avoid unnecessary problems with the framework.
+> Spend 5 minutes reading those notes to avoid unnecessary problems with the framework.

 1. `data-url` is used to upload any kind of content with the following exeption: